vmchale/atspkg/README.md

 ## Global Configuration

 `atspkg` is configured via a file in `~/.config/atspkg/config.dhall`.
-You can set custom package set as follows:
+You can set a custom package set as follows:

 ```
 let cfg =
   { defaultPkgs = "https://raw.githubusercontent.com/vmchale/atspkg/master/dhall/pkg-set.dhall"
   , path = ([] : Optional Text)
+  , githubUsername = "YOUR_USERNAME"
   }

 in cfg
 ```

-Package sets are simply sets of packages, so you can also use Dhall to concatenate custom package sets with the above.